RosettaCommons/documentation/application_documentation/rna-denovo.md

 How can I cluster models?
 -------------------------

 There is one executable for clustering, it currently requires that all the models be in a silent file and have scores.
-(If you don't have such a silent file, use the rna\_score executable described in [u'How do I just score?'] ).
+(If you don't have such a silent file, use the rna\_score executable described in [How do I just score?](#How-do-I-just-score?) ).
 Here's the command line:

 ```
  rna_cluster.<exe>   -database <path to database>    -in:file:silent <silent file with models> -out:file:silent <silent file with clustered models>   [-cluster:radius <rmsd threshold>] [-nstruct <maximum number of clusters>]